CodyPro/GitLearn/readme.txt

 It's a raining day.

 It's still raining afternoon.
-Create a new branch is so fast.
+Create a new branch is so fast and simple.